A design inspired by the common urban pigeon.

 Coo bird is a celebration of our cities, representing two sides of them: sometimes run down but sometimes glorious, a pest but also of a creature of value.
 They are a story of finding beauty and humour in the everyday, in the forgotten, in our common humble pigeon and its good-luck golden droppings.’

 Our new COO range for 2018.
 Handmade by May Wild Studio in Jesmonite.
-Three finishes inspired by the urban environment the city pigeon inhabits, Concrete, Tarmac and Chewing Gum.
+Two finishes inspired by the urban environment the city pigeon inhabits, Concrete and Tarmac.

 Each Coo bird comes with beak and Golden Coo Pu.